Browse my Breaking the Code crime blog or use the search engine on the right

 - Look at things through your children’s eyes and understand the pressures that they feel

-- Actively engage with your children, talking not just about how their day went, but about their feeling concerning certain events that to them might have felt important, but to you, may have seemed what you might consider “normal kid’s stuff”
+- Actively engage with your children.
+Talk with them, not just about how their day went.
+Also talk about their feeling concerning certain events that to them might have felt important

 - Be a good role model in the manner in which you talk about others and in the manner in which you speak about others as well as in how you interact with them and your spouse or significant other